Skip to content

 Note: It's important that you name the models as text-embedding-ada-002 and gpt-3.5-turbo as Weaviate expects these names.

-Run the following command to deploy KubeAI:
+Run the following command to deploy KubeAI and install the configured models:

-helm install kubeai kubeai/kubeai \
+helm install kubeai kubeai/kubeai

--f ./kubeai-values.yaml
+-f ./kubeai-model-values.yaml

 Weaviate Installation